apostrophecms/import-export/README.md

 ### Pieces
 ![Screenshot of exporting pieces using the batch method](images/piece-batch-export.png)

 Unlike pages, piece-types can be exported either individually from the context menu to the right of the piece, or as a batch using the context menu above the pieces list in the manager.
 For example, in the image above two articles have been selected for export.
+As with the page-type, all exporting is per-locale.

 Clicking export will bring up the same modal that appears when exporting pages, allowing for the selection of related documents that should also be exported.